 When it became apparent to the Japanese that it was just a matter of time until the Americans would invade the Philippines, they began transporting the POWs to Japan or other parts of the empire.
 Clyde and the other members of the Bachrach Garage detail were sent to Bilibid Prison to await shipment.

+Each day, each POW was given three ounces of water and two half mess kits of raw rice.
+Conditions in the hold were so bad, that the POWs began to develop heat blisters.
 Although the Japanese had removed the lights in the hold, they had not turned off the power to the lights.
-Some of the prisoners were able to wire the ship's blowers into the light power lines.
+Some of the prisoners were able to hot-wire the ship's blowers into the light power lines.
 This allowed fresh air into the hold.
-The blowers were disconnected two days later when the Japanese discovered what had been done.
+The power was turned off when the Japanese discovered what had been done.

 When the POWs began to develop heat blisters, the Japanese finally acknowledged that if they didn't do something many of the POWs would die.
 To prevent this, they opened the ship's number two hold and transferred 600 POWs to it.
 At this point, one POW was shot while attempting to escape.

 Of this time, Graef said , "As we moved through the tropical waters, the heat down in the steel-encased hell hole was maddening.
 We were allowed three ounces of water per man every 24 hours.
 Quarts were needed under these conditions, to keep a man from dehydrating.

 "While men were dying of thirst, Jap guards--heaping insults on us--would empty five gallon tins of fresh water into the hold.
 Men caught the water in pieces of clothing and sucked the cloth dry.
 Men licked their wet skins.
 It was hell all right.
 Men went mad."